goodswifter/flutter_assets_generator/README.md

                     (defaults to on)

 -o, --output        Your resource file path.
-                    If it\'s a relative path, the relative flutter root directory (defaults to "lib/const/resource.dart")
+                    If it is a relative path, the relative flutter root directory (defaults to "lib/const/resource.dart")

 -s, --src           Flutter project root path